America250 Commemorations Zoom in on Firsts, ‘Outlander’ Author

 The first phase of the Catawba Indian Nation’s $1 billion Catawba Two Kings Casino is on track to open in March in Kings Mountain.
 The initial development will feature more than 1,300 slot machines, 22 table games and sports betting kiosks plus a 40-seat restaurant and bar.
 When completed in 2027, the 16-acre complex will include more than 2 million square feet with a 24-story, 385-room hotel.
 In 2021, the tribe opened a temporary casino space.
 The resort's name pays tribute to 18th-century Catawba Chief King Hagler and the city of Kings Mountain, which is off Interstate 85 west of Charlotte.

-The competition heats up in the Queen City: Bravo has announced that Season 23 of “Top Chef” will be centered in “the emerging and diverse culinary hub of Charlotte” with several episodes shot in Greenville, SC.
-Kristen Kish, Tom Colicchio and Gail Simmons will be tasting and deliberating whom to crown when the series airs in 2026, likely in the spring based on recent history.
-Several NC-based chefs have competed in the series, among them Jamie Lynch (Church & Union and La Belle Helene, Charlotte), Keith Rhodes (Catch, Wilmington), Ashleigh Shanti (Good Hot Fish, Asheville) and Savannah Miller (M Tempura, Durham).
+Competition heats up in the Queen City with Bravo's production of Season 23 of "Top Chef" centered in “the emerging and diverse culinary hub of Charlotte” with episodes also shot in Greenville, SC.
+Kristen Kish, Tom Colicchio and Gail Simmons have tasted and deliberated about who will be crowned when the series airs starting in March.
+Several NC-based chefs have competed in the series, among them Jamie Lynch (Church & Union and La Belle Helene, Charlotte), Keith Rhodes (Catch, Wilmington), Ashleigh Shanti (Good Hot Fish, Asheville), Savannah Miller (M Tempura, Durham) and Katsuji Tanabe (Flour & Barrel, Raleigh, and the soon-to-open High Horse, Durham).
+Guest judges have included Raleigh's Ashley Christensen, a James Beard Outstanding Chef (Poole's Diner, Death & Taxes, Beasley's Chicken & Honey).

 NC Zoo Adds Asia to Its Continental Lineup of Displays